Careers360 Logo

 This Story also Contains

-1. State Hund's Rule of Maximum Multiplicity
+1. Hund's Rule Of Maximum Multiplicity

-2. What is Hund's rule?
+2. What Is Hund's Rule?

-5. Some Solved Examples
+4. Some Solved Examples

-State Hund's Rule of Maximum Multiplicity
+Hund's Rule Of Maximum Multiplicity

-What is Hund's rule?
+What Is Hund's Rule?

 Hund's rule states that:

-1. For a particular electronic configuration, the electron having maximum spin multiplicity has the lowest energy.
+1. For a particular electronic configuration, the electron having the maximum spin multiplicity has the lowest energy.
 The multiplicity can be depicted as ( 2S+1), where S represents the total spin angular momentum of the electrons.

 2. For a particular multiplicity, the term with the maximum value of total orbital angular momentum quantum numbers (L) occupies the lowest energy.